adamdaw/aura-ng/README.md

   </aurang:region>
 </aura:component>
 ```
 that demostrates referencing Aura attributes from Angular *{{blah}}* expressions - including iterating using ng-repeat over a collection passed into the component via an Aura attribute.
-The automatically apllied add-aura-scope directive takes care of publishing Aura attributes to the region's scope.
+The automatically applied `add-aura-scope` directive takes care of publishing Aura attributes to the region's scope.